-- it’s a country visited by 15 million tourists annually (more than three times its population), so there would be interest in the multi-lingual offering in the collection (most books were in English, but many in other European languages as well) and, as a result, the benefits would be significant for the Department of Tourism (not only for the Departments of Education and Culture)
+- it’s a country visited by 15-17 million tourists annually (more than three times its population), so there would be interest in the multi-lingual offering in the collection

-- it’s a country where buying printed books is a privilege which many cannot afford; the average printed book in Croatia costs about $15-$20, while the average monthly income of most Croatians is a fraction of what it is in the United States (less than $800/month)
+- it’s a country where buying printed books is a privilege which many cannot afford; the average printed book in Croatia costs about $15-$20

-- it’s a country where libraries function on limited budgets and have not taken any serious steps toward offering ebooks in their communities, so the project would directly support libraries and other institutions of knowledge and learning
+- it’s a country where libraries function on limited budgets and have not taken any serious steps toward offering ebooks in their communities

 In short, on December 5, 2016, with the help of a small team of local enthusiasts (not librarians) that I had the privilege of befriending during my stay in Zagreb (Croatia’s capital), and in cooperation with Total Boox, whose application was used for reading, Croatia became an open virtual library for one month.
 To help NSR readers gain more insight into some technical aspects of the project, below is a list of Frequently Asked Questions compiled for users in Croatia, which should fill in some of the blanks not discussed in previous articles.